 card is another smart option that lets you pay down debt and earn rewards.
 This card offers a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
 You also earn unlimited 1.5% cash back on all purchases.

-When it comes to balance transfer options, this card lets you score 0 percent APR on balance transfers and new purchases for a full 15 months from account opening, then a variable APR of 14.99% - 23.74% applies.
-This card offers a 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5.
-After that 60-day period, the balance transfer fee is either $5 or 5% of the amount of each transfer, whichever is greater.
+This card lets you score 0 percent APR on new purchases for a full 15 months from account opening, then a variable APR of 14.99% - 23.74% applies.
+The balance transfer fee is either $5 or 5% of the amount of each transfer, whichever is greater.
 Since it does charge a balance transfer fee, however, it may not be your cheapest option.

 You can use it as a cash back card with the option to redeem points for statement credits, travel, merchandise, gift cards, and more.
 Cash Back rewards do not expire as long as your account is open and no minimum required to redeem from cash back.

 If you’re looking for a way to score 0 percent APR without paying a balance transfer fee, look no further than the Chase Slate® credit card (Expired Offer) .
 This card lets you transfer balances without a fee for the first 60 days your account is open.
 However, this benefit is only available to individuals transferring balances from banks other than Chase.

 There’s no annual fee on this card, and you’ll get 15 months at 0 percent APR for both balance transfers and purchases.
 While the Chase Slate® credit card (Expired Offer) doesn’t offer a rewards program, the lack of a balance transfer fee makes the offer more than worth it.